davidkuda/python_pw_cli/README.md

 - Encrypt / Decrypt creds file
 - Copy username into clipboard
-- Check what additional information is available on the service
+- Check what additional information is avaiilable on the service
 - Find a better name for "entity"
 - Remove a password
 - Updating a password is possible, but it's not yet explained anywhere.
 Creating a new password will